-The University of South Florida Sarasota-Manatee campus has published the third edition of “Research: USF Sarasota-Manatee Campus,” an annual publication that highlights the variety and depth of faculty research occurring at the campus.
+The University of South Florida Sarasota-Manatee campus has published the third edition of “Research: USF Sarasota-Manatee Campus,” an annual publication highlighting the depth and variety of faculty research at the campus.

 The 46-page magazine, which came out this week, explores aging and healthy living, the science behind learning, the future of education, and issues involving crime, safety and justice, among other topics.
 The publication’s cover story spotlights the research of Jessica Grosholz, an associate professor of criminology, and her colleagues Sandra Stone and Fawn Ngo, who are analyzing the work of Selah Freedom, a national nonprofit that aids human-trafficking victims.